Radio General

 - 25 % positive mentions

-The graphics in the game are generally described as beautiful and sharp, with a strong emphasis on strategic design and authentic historical visuals, such as maps and photographs.
-While some users noted that the graphics could benefit from additional polish and that certain elements are mediocre, the overall aesthetic is appreciated, especially for those who prioritize gameplay and strategy over high-end visuals.
+The graphics in the game are generally described as beautiful and sharp, with a strategic design that enhances the overall aesthetic experience.
+While some users noted that the visuals could use more polish and that certain elements, like the war tent graphics, are mediocre, the functional graphics effectively support gameplay.
+Overall, the authentic photographs and maps from the time period add to the game's appeal, making it a solid choice for those prioritizing strategy over high-end visuals.

 “All of the graphics are sharp and polished.”